gioblu/PJON/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 It is suggested to add 1-5 MΩ pull-down resistor as shown in the graph above to protect MCU pins and to reduce interference.
 The higher is the proximity of sources of induced interference, the higher is the required resistance of the pull-down resistor.

 #### Byte transmission
-Every byte is prepended with a synchronization pad and transmission occurs LSB-first.
+Each byte is prepended with a synchronization pad and transmission occurs LSB-first.
 The first bit is a longer than standard logic 1 followed by a standard logic 0.
 The reception method is based on finding a logic 1 as long as the first padding bit within a certain threshold, synchronizing to its falling edge and checking if it is followed by a logic 0.
 If this pattern is detected, reception starts, if not, interference, synchronization loss or simply absence of communication is detected at byte level.
 ```cpp
  __________ ___________________________
 | SyncPad  | Byte                      |